 PayU provides inter alia aggregate payment gateway solutions ("PayU Services") to various individuals or legal entities selling goods and services or collecting money for a specified purpose, over the internet.
 PayU facilitates such individuals and legal entities in accepting online payments initiated by their customers on their website or mobile application directed to the PayU’s website or through PayU’s IVR system, using valid cards, net banking and various other acceptable modes of payment mechanism provided by PayU.

-The Referrer has agreed to refer to PayU, customers of the Referrer who are desirous of availing the PayU Services (hereinafter referred to as “Prospective Merchants”).

 The Parties wish to record the terms agreed between them with respect to the referral arrangement between them in the manner appearing hereinafter.